poojasri918/ECOSCHED-AI/README.md

 # 🌱 EcoSched AI

+## 🚀 One-line Pitch
+EcoSched AI intelligently schedules workloads by deciding when to run, delay, or shift tasks to minimize carbon emissions in real time.
 EcoSched AI is an intelligent scheduling system designed to reduce carbon emissions in data centers by dynamically managing workloads based on real-time environmental conditions.

 ---